Criminal Justice Reform

 A justice system that reflects God’s desires for the world is one that is healing and restorative.United Methodist Book of Resolutions, 5031

 The system of justice God desires for us focuses on healing and restoration.
-It heals the wounds of the victims, addresses the wrongs of the perpetrator, and restores society to wholeness.
+It heals the wounds of the victims, addresses the wrongs of the perpetrator, restores society to wholeness and stops—not perpetuates—cycles of systemic evil.
 The biblical ideal of justice emphasizes right relationship with God, oneself, individuals, and the entire community.

 What the Bible and The United Methodist Church Say: